How to Conduct a Simple Training Needs Assessment in 7 Steps

 - The facilitator gathers all employees who have the same job in a conference room with a whiteboard or flip charts and markers.
 (Alternatively, if each employee has access, you could use a program like Google Docs or another online shared access service.
 You would lose some of the immediacies of the more visual whiteboard or flip chart, however.)

 - Then, ask each person to list their ten training needs.
 As they list the training needs, the facilitator captures the stated training needs on the whiteboard or flip chart.
 Don't write down duplicates but do confirm by questioning that the training need that on the surface appears to be a duplicate, really is an exact duplicate.
-Otherwise, participants can feel as if their needs were marginalized.
+Otherwise, participants can feel as if their needs were ignored or marginalized.

 - When all of the training needs have been listed, use a weighted voting process to prioritize the training needs of the group.
 In a weighted voting process, you use sticky dots or numbers written in magic marker (not as much fun) to vote on and prioritize the list of training needs.
 Assign a large dot 25 points and smaller dots five points each.
 Distribute as many dots as you like but make sure that every employee has the same number of points.
 Tell needs assessment participants to place their dots on the chart to vote on their priorities.
 Give the group a ten or fifteen-minute time limit so that you don't have people pondering their decision for a lengthy period of time.